-The Vancouver Plan will be a strategic plan that will guide growth and change for the entire city to 2050 and beyond.
+The Vancouver Plan is a strategic plan that guides growth and change for the entire city to 2050 and beyond.

-The Vancouver Plan will feature a city-wide land use plan and include supporting policy directions, to guide growth in line with the key priorities the community has identified:
+The Vancouver Plan features a city-wide land-use strategy and includes supporting policy directions, to guide growth in line with the key priorities the community has identified:

 • Employment and economy

 • Other elements of sustainable communities

 2) Why do we need a city-wide plan?

 Vancouver is at the centre of a dynamic and prosperous region that is anticipated to grow by 1 million people and 500,000 jobs by 2050.
 Through four phases of public engagement, we heard clearly that people want a city that is inclusive, diverse and works for everyone, and that the status quo of City policies would not deliver the desired future.

 Currently, the City uses various community plans, development plans, and other policy documents to guide growth and development.
 We need a single, unified city-wide plan to help guide our daily decisions and polices in the direction we desire.
 This is our opportunity to shape bold solutions and create a city where current and future generations can thrive.